 The reason it works so well is that the "crossover" occurs very close to zero volts due to the precision of the output op-amps.
 Note the absence of temperature-compensating diodes; the op-amps control the transistors with precision.
 Each amp watches the corresponding transistor emitter with the only task for all that gain bandwidth being to make that emitter follow the input voltage exactly.
 When the input voltage passes through V/2, one op-amp "looses control" of the output at the same instant the other one takes over control.
 The diodes are crucial to the performance in that they allow each op-amp to retain linear operation during their "off" time; the op-amp output only has to swing a diode drop to retain control of the feedback voltage.
 There's essentially no quiescent current flowing in the output transistors so the standby current of the amplifier is only what the op-amps draw.
 With the high-performance Quad LS404 op-amp the total current might be only 2 mA with no audio, not bad for a 5 watt amplifier.
 All the op-amps should be fast audio types with plenty of output current, especially the ones driving the transistors.
 I like the RC4560, LS404 or LM833 for the outputs but there are plenty of others that will work.
 A slow op-amp may exhibit a tendency to oscillate and may show distortion above a few kHz.
 But, I had pretty good luck with the old LF353.
 My first op-amp is the old CA3240 and it seems fine in that position but you should probably select an audio type.
 Since it's a dual I could make the first section a two op-amp amplifier with tone control.
 The transistors need to be quick like those shown.
 Substitutes or bad grounding technique may lead to instability.
 I consider this an "expert" level project; it's not unlikely that you will encounter stability problems.
 Some speakers may require a "snubber" across the output (perhaps 2.7 ohms in series with 0.1uF from output to ground).
 I recommend using sockets for the op-amps!
 Also, if you have a distortion analyzer, try tweaking one of the 0.33 ohm resistors by paralleling a low-value pot.
 You might be able to find a value to parallel across one of the resistors that improves the distortion even further.
 I didn't this time but it has worked on earlier projects.
 My 0.33 ohm resistor is three, 1 ohm resistors in parallel.

 Notice how a quad and dual op-amp could make a stereo version.
 A single op-amp will work but with a little more distortion.
 Eliminate the two diodes and connect both 22 ohms to the op-amp output and both 1k resistors to the negative input.
 The crossover exhibits more "wiggle" producing a bit more distortion but it's still reasonably good.
 This technique yields a good amplifier with only one dual op-amp.
 Don't try to give the output op-amp any gain for best results.
+Also see a simpler version with more distortion.

 This circuit will work with lower supply voltage but the output swing is limited by the swing of the op-amps since the output stages have no voltage gain.
 But it makes a nice amplifier for voltages as low as 9 volts and with the LS404 op-amp the power consumption is wonderful.